 There are articulated elbows to enhance the range of motion

 The outer jacket is waterproof and windproof

-Manufacturer could have done a more sufficient job constructing the zippers, quite flimsy
+The manufacturer could have done a more sufficient job constructing the zippers, quite flimsy

 Capping off this impressive list is the Jack Wolfskin Women’s Iceland 3-in-1 Jacket.
 Sure, it may not offer much that the previous jackets did not but is that really a bad thing?Read more

-Its breathable, yet soft cotton-like finish keeps you dry and comfortable at all times.
+It is breathable, yet soft cotton-like finish keeps you dry and comfortable at all times.
 On the outer jacket, the elbows are also articulated to make them more adaptable for your arms.

-The choice is yours to whether you want to wear the inner jacket on its own or as a part of the overall jacket system.
+The choice is yours whether you want to wear the inner jacket on its own or as a part of the overall jacket system.
 Past this, the hood is also adjustable to cater to everyone’s specific needs.

 An outer jacket made up of 100 percent polyamide taffeta is highly waterproof of up to 6000 mm.
 Meanwhile, the inner jacket is made from Nanuk 200 Fleece making it extremely warm and robust.
 But, the zippers are quite flimsy and not up-to-par.

 Not only are there a couple of zipped hip pockets and two zipped side pockets on the fleece, but there is also a secret Napoleon pocket.

 Several sizes are available from extra-small all the way up to XX-large.
 A few colors are also open including black, dark sky and red.